 Geographically, the Florence of Dante Alighieri consisted of the area around Via del Corso, Via Alighieri and Via dei Cimatori just behind Piazza Signoria.

 Casa di Dante Museum and the Baptistry – the first years

 First things first.
 Where exactly was Dante born?
 In Florence there’s a Dante House museum, but don’t expect to see the place where the poet took his first steps.
 His real house, though no longer around, would have stood very close to this spot, probably in Via Alighieri.
 The museum makes for an interesting visit though.
 Hosted in a 20th century mock medieval building, it pays homage to Dante and his work.

 Dante’s date of birth, said to be 1265, is not certain either.
 But we know for a fact where he was baptised.
 You’ll find this place in Piazza Duomo.
 It’s the magnificent Baptistry, which Dante Alighieri mentions affectionately in the Divine Comedy.
 His “bel San Giovanni” is one of the oldest religious buildings in the city, much more ancient than his bigger brother the Duomo.
 At that time it was also the most important building in Florence, where religious and civil ceremonies regularly took place.

 Inside the Baptistry, you’ll see some magnificent mosaics in the ceiling, and a baptismal font.
 This was not the original basin from Dante’s time.
 That was replaced in 1576 for the baptism of the son of Francesco I de’ Medici, ruler of the city.

-If you are visiting the baptistry, a joint ticket will also allow you to see the Cathedral’s Dome and the Museo Opera Duomo.
+If you are visiting the baptistry, a joint ticket will also allow you to see the Cathedral’s Dome and the Opera Duomo Museum.